J. Lewis

 Jeff Lewis is a singer-songwriter from Dallas, Texas.
 He was a contestant on The Voice Season 4, on Team Usher.

 Notable work

 Lewis is featured on the Lego Batman soundtrack on the track "Friends Are Family" by Oh, Hush! feat.
 Will Arnett and Jeff Lewis.
 The soundtrack debuted at number 18 and peaked at number 11 on the Billboard Soundtrack charts in 2017.

-Lewis is also featured on the Lego Ninjago Movie soundtrack with Oh, Hush!, in the song "Found My Place."